 In February 2020, Governor Inslee declared a state of emergency in response to the spread of a deadly new virus.
 In the weeks following the declaration, precautionary measures to slow the spread of the virus were ordered.
-These measures include closing schools, canceling public events, limiting gathering sizes, and requiring people to stay home unless they are leaving for an essential function.
-On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-20 school year.
-The school district, however, continues to operate; educating students using continuous learning models.
+These measures included closing schools, canceling public events, limiting gathering sizes, and requiring people to stay home unless they were leaving for an essential function.
+On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-20 school year and continuing through the 2020-21 school year.
+The school district, however, continues to operate, educating students using continuous learning models.

+Many of the precautionary measures put in place during the 2019-20 school year remain in effect; and are affecting the district for the 2021-2022 school year in new ways.
 The length of time these measures will be in place, and the full extent of the financial impact on the school district, is unknown at this time.